vxnuaj/NEOCORTEX/Neurons/Deep-Learning/Papers/Deep Learning.md

 $CCE = \frac{1}{m} \sum Y \cdot \log{A_L}$, where $m$ is the total training samples per batch.

-Let's assume we have a 2-layer neural network, applied to a multiclass classification task, where the loss function is [[Categorical Cross Entropy Loss]] and the activation function for the output layer is [[Softmax]].
+Let's assume we have a 2-layer neural network, applied to a multiclass classification task, where the loss function is [[Categorical Cross Entropy Loss]], the activation function for the hidden layer is ReLU, and the activation function for the output layer is [[Softmax]].

 The backpropagation takes the gradients as: